jsoniary-team/content/Advertisements/laravel_news.md

-## Jsoniary Personal, Free for Laravel Developers
+## Introducing Jsoniary Personal: Free Plan for Laravel Developers

 Jsoniary replaces Postman from your development toolkit.
 We are focused on being super easy to test, document, and collaborate on APIs.